conedevelopment/blade-filters/README.md

 ### Limitations

+#### Echos

 Laravel supports three types of echos.
 Raw – `{!!  !!}`, regular – `{{ }}` and escaped (legacy) – `{{{ }}}`.
 Filters can be used **only with regular** echos.
 Also, filters **cannot be used in blade directices directly**.

 > Why?
 Raw should be as it is.
 Forced escaping should be escaped only, without modification.

+#### Bitwise operators

-Bitwise operators are allowed, but they must be wrapped in parentheses.
+Bitwise operators are allowed, but they must be wrapped in parentheses, since they are using the same "pipe operator".

 ```php
 {{ ('a' | 'b') | upper }} // C